Printed on January 17, 2019, 9:11 pm

 - An employee who was released under conditions other than dishonorable shall be eligible for reemployment as follows:

-- As a general rule, the employee is entitled to reemployment in the job position that he or she would have attained with reasonable certainty if not for the absence due to uniformed service.
+- As a general rule, the employee is entitled to reemployment in the job position that they would have attained with reasonable certainty if not for the absence due to uniformed service.
 This position is known as the escalator position.
 (20 C.F.R.
 1002.191)

 - If an opportunity for promotion or eligibility for promotion requiring a skills test was missed, the employee will receive a reasonable amount of time to adjust to the employment position prior to the skills test being administered.
 (20 C.F.R.
 1002.192-193)